 - Store leftovers in the fridge, wrapped in foil.
 Rewarm for 5 or 10 minutes before eating.

 - You can freeze the unbaked scones for 1 month, wrapped in foil.
 Bake the frozen as directed above.

 - Cheeses: what makes these scones different – and in my opinion better – are the two kinds of cheese (image above).
 One has to melt really well (I use mozzarella, the pizza type which melts like a charm) and the other has to have a sharp flavor (I use Cheddar, but Fontina works well too).
 They each do their thing adding a much-needed kick and a melty bite.

 - Baking powder: it is essential when making scones.
 Otherwise, they won’t rise and you will have hockey pucks rather than fluffy scones.
 Trust me, I’ve been there.
 Make sure it works, that is, that is fresh and not three years old.

 - Herbs: I love how dill and thyme work with the cheeses.
 But you can certainly use another herb.
-Thyme and chives always work.
+Chives will work also.